Expand description

 - Describes a single parameter of any type.
 Most parameter implementations also have a field called

-.
+valuethat and a field calledsmoothed.
 The former stores the latest unsmoothed value, and the latter can be used to access the smoother.
 These two fields should be used in DSP code to either get the parameter’s current (smoothed) value.
 In UI code the getters from this trait should be used instead. - Describes a struct containing parameters and other persistent fields.

 Derive Macros